 Step 3: Technical Drawings

-We create 2D and 3D drawings to scale, mapping out the route of the LEV, finding the most efficient path through your building.
+We create 2D and 3D drawings to scale, mapping out the most efficient route for the LEV ducting and equipment within your building, taking into account operational workflow and physical constraints.

 Step 4: Extraction Calculations

-We calculate the exact extraction power needed to run the LEV system efficiently, choosing a suitable air mover solution from our range of quality suppliers.
+We calculate the exact air volume required to run the LEV system efficiently, choosing a suitable air mover solution from our range of quality suppliers.
+As an independent company, we’re not tied to any specific brands – so we always recommend the solution that best fits your application, performance needs, and budget.

 Step 5: Proposed Solution